blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 The key of this object can be any valid media query string and the value is the configuration object for that media.

-If the `BlazeSlider` is not given any configuration as the second argument, below show default configuration is used.
+If the `BlazeSlider` is not given any configuration as the second argument, the below-shown default configuration is used.

 ## Default Config